 Thinking about cancer or dealing with cancer risk can be scary or overwhelming, but we believe that receiving information and resources is comforting, empowering, and lifesaving.

-Families share more than genes, physical features and medical traits.
+Families share more than genes, physical features, and medical traits.
 Other common elements—backgrounds, relationships, and dynamics—sometimes affect communication between family members.
+Visit this section for information and resources on communicating with your family.